A control system for AI coding

 Stay in control.

-Run focused skills that plan, build, and prove one feature at a time.
-Every decision becomes durable project state you can inspect before moving forward.
+Vibe coding is fast until it breaks: code nobody understands, a project you cannot change safely.
+Blueprint runs focused skills that plan, build, and prove one feature at a time, turning every decision into durable state you can inspect.

 See how it works